Get to know our 'It Girl!' One-on-one Conversation with Ruma & Melanie

 M: Aww :) that's awesome - you've been an amaaazing it girl!
-It's gonna be so sad to see you go!!! ok last question we ask all the Ok - if you could go back, what's one thing you'd tell your 18 year old self?
+It's gonna be so sad to see you go!!!
+Ok, last question we ask - if you could go back, what's one thing you'd tell your 18-year-old self?

 M: What's the best piece of advice you would give to someone struggling with hijab?